bruaguspons/Social-Media-React-Express/README.md

 npm run dev
 ```

-for a better experience you should run the file "fakeData.js", this will create 10 fake users.
+For a better experience you should run the file "fakeData.js" on server, this will create 10 fake users.